HomeSite Map

 Ringo Starr supplies much detail as to the recording of this album.
 “It was getting to be really exciting in the studio.
 We did it all in there: rehearsing, recording and finishing songs.
 We never hired a rehearsal room to run down the songs, because a lot of them weren’t finished.
 The ideas were there for the first verse, or a chorus, but it could be changed by the writers as we were doing it, or if anyone had a good idea.”

-Ringo elaborates on how a song would be introduced: “The first form in which I’d hear a newly written tune would be on the guitar or piano.
+Ringo elaborated on how a "Rubber Soul" song would be introduced: “The first form in which I’d hear a newly written tune would be on the guitar or piano.
 It’s great to hear the progression through takes of various songs.
 They’d change dramatically.
 First of all, whoever wrote it would say, ‘It goes like this.’
 They would play it on guitar or piano, singing it every time – they would be learning to sing the song while we were all learning to play it, over and over again.”

 The pressure to get the album completed in time was not always fun and games, according to Beatles road manager Mal Evans.
 In Keith Badman's book "The Beatles Off The Record," Mal Evans writes: "Things get tense, sometimes even between close friends, and recording is not the easiest thing in the world, you know, especially when you've got four people with different ideas and you've got to gel them altogether into one direction.
 I was always making tea, sandwiches or scrambled eggs, just doing anything to look after them, to make sure we kept them working well.
 The whole thing was, 'You make the music and I'll do anything in the world to make you comfortable.'
 So, I walked into the control room one night and the air was electric.
 You could cut it with a knife, everyone was snarling and I just walked in and dropped the tray of cups, and they all turned around and said, 'Hey, look at the dummy!'
 But then, they had a common enemy...They got diverted and so I broke the ice.
 Then, they were all joking and laughing.
 Cups were all over the floor, and they went back into the music again.
 I didn't mind.
 While they were laughing at you, they couldn't be shouting at you."